opensim-org/opensim-core/Bindings/Python/examples/Moco/example3DWalking/README.txt

 The model described in the file 'subject_walk_armless.osim' is a modified version of the Rajagopoal et al. 2016 musculoskeletal model.
-The lumbar, subtalar, and mtp coordinates have been replaced with WeldJoints and residual actuators have been added to the pelvis (1 N-m for rotational coordinates and 10 N for translational coordinates).
+The lumbar, subtalar, and mtp coordinates have been replaced with WeldJoints and residual actuators have been added to the pelvis ('optimal_force' of 1 N-m for rotational coordinates and 10 N for translational coordinates).
 Finally, the arms and all associated components have been removed for simplicity.

 Data
 ----